BuiltByHarshil/Secure-Login-System-/README.md

-# Secure-Login-System-
-This project focuses on building a Secure Login System using Python.
-The goal is to allow users to securely register and log in using email and password authentication.
-User passwords are encrypted using hashing techniques before being stored, which helps protect sensitive information and prevent unauthorized access.

 # Secure Login System

 This project implements a Secure Login System in Python that allows users to register, log in, and reset their passwords using email-based authentication.
 User passwords are securely stored using SHA-256 hashing.